SQLite - Views

 sqlite> DROP VIEW view_name;

-Following command will delete COMPANY_VIEW view, which we created in the last section:
+The following command will delete COMPANY_VIEW view, which we created in the last section.

 sqlite> DROP VIEW COMPANY_VIEW;